mietek/halcyon-website/pages/tutorial/index.md

        + halcyon-install-161d7b4-halcyon-tutorial-1.0.tar.gz
 ```

-In this step, Halcyon restores an _install directory archive_ from public storage.
-The correct install directory to use is determined by calculating a _source hash_ of the source directory.
+In this step, Halcyon restores an _install directory_ archive from public storage.

 The app is now ready to run: